-A history of your dog’s symptoms and health will be taken by the veterinarian, followed by a physical exam focusing on the eye and head areas.
-If your dog has diabetes mellitus, blood work and a urinalysis may also be performed.
+To diagnose your pet’s condition, your veterinarian will take a history of your dog’s symptoms and health, followed by a physical exam focusing on the eye and head areas.
+If your dog has diabetes, they may also perform a blood count and a urinalysis.
+Your veterinarian may refer you to a veterinary ophthalmologist for further diagnosis and treatment.
 Ultrasounds and electroretinography may be used as diagnostic tools to more closely view the animal’s eyes.

-Cataracts are a condition caused by hereditary factors, diabetes, and old age.
-Symptoms can vary depending on the cause of the illness, but visible cloudiness and decreased vision are universal signs.
-Treatment may include surgery, depending on your vet’s recommendations.
 Most animals suffering from cataracts make a full recovery and are able to lead normal, happy lives.
-Healthy Paws Pet Insurance covers hereditary conditions, including cataracts, as long as symptoms are not present before or at time of enrollment.
+Healthy Paws Pet Insurance covers hereditary conditions, including cataracts, as long as symptoms are not present before enrollment or during waiting periods.